Real Estate Degrees: What Can You Do Once You Earn Your Degree?

 Since real estate is a field that is partly managed inside an office on a computer and partly out in the field assessing various plots of land and the improvements on them, an online education makes perfectly logical sense.
 Most real estate professionals are self-starters who don't value being chained to a desk.
 So, while you are pursuing an online education you can still interact in the real world.
 For instance, you won't have to reschedule a client meeting around a class because you will be able to finish your school work prior to your appointment.
 In online education, your classwork is done on your schedule.

 Still, it's important to note that not all online programs are as flexible as others.
-Some will require that you log in at specific times to participate in or moderate chat room discussions, or to stream a live lecture.
+Some will require you to log in at specific times to participate in or moderate chat room discussions or stream a live lecture.
 However, other online schools organize themselves according to an asynchronous model.
 That means that you will be able to log in at any time of the day or night to review all of the class materials.
 These programs will also have a bit more leeway when it comes to submitting assignments.
 An asynchronous class is likely to ask that work be submitted by midnight on the day it's due, rather than at the beginning of class—as would be the norm in a traditional campus program.

 Most important, make sure that your online program is fully accredited by either a regional or professional agency.
 In case you ever decide to pursue a higher degree or wish to transfer credit to a different school, you will need all of your work to be validated by the original institutions you attended.
 Discuss this issue with your admissions counselor to ensure that you are on the right track.
 You might also compare the accreditation of an online program against that of your state's major universities.